 Parsnip, scientific name Pastinaca sativa, is a creamy white root vegetable that is related to carrot plants.

+It is a member of the Apiaceae family.
 Although its main physical characteristics resemble carrots, it has a paler outer covering and a sweeter taste, especially when cooked.

 Parsnips have a taste reminiscent of honey, butterscotch, and subtle cardamom.
 The slightly spicy, buttery, and sweet flavor of a cooked mature parsnip taste best from crops picked after the first frost.